Sahilkumar19/java-code-portfolio/README.md

 ## Contributing

-If you'd like to contribute to this repository, I welcome your contributions!
-Fell free to open new issues.
+If you'd like to contribute to this repository, I welcome your contributions.
+Feel free to open new issues.
 You can contribute by adding new programs, improving existing code, fixing bugs, or adding documentation.
 Here's how to contribute:

 1. Fork the repository to your GitHub account.
 2. Create a new branch for your changes.